NRM Board of Directors Elections

 • Have more fun

-Ballots will be emailed to all eligible voters by Feb 28.
+Ballots will be emailed to all eligible voters by early March.
 Votes must be submitted by March 31.

 To run for the board you must be a member of NRM (for at least two years) and be in good standing.
 You must be willing and available to attend two board meetings per year (Spring and Fall) as well as proficient with e-mail.
 Travel, food and lodging for board meetings are reimbursed.
 Between meetings, business is conducted via e-mail and telephone.
 Board members receive one free NRM education clinic per year of service (after the first year of service, and subject to availability).
 A board term is three years.

-To throw your name into the hat for one of the open seats on the NRM Board of Directors, submit a written statement and photo (optional, but appreciated) by Jan 31 to email@example.com or:
+To throw your name into the hat for one of the open seats on the NRM Board of Directors, submit a written statement and photo (optional, but appreciated) by Feb 5th to director at psia-nrm.org or:

-Candidate statements will be posted online and election ballots will be emailed to eligible voters by Feb 28.
+Candidate statements will be posted online and election ballots will be emailed to eligible voters by early March.